 As the founder of a business, you have most probably spent years carefully cultivating it from the first kernel of an idea all the way to the point where you are now.

 If you’re anything like most business owners, your business isn’t just a job, it is so much deeper than that.
 So much so that you know every single aspect of your work, and you know exactly how you want things to be done.

 However, you may have found that you have grown to the level at which you can’t do everything personally.
 This is very common, and the business probably has tended to be at a plateau.

-If the business is to grow further, you are not going to be able to have full oversight, and a whole number of systems are going to have to implemented.
+If the business is to grow further, you are not going to be able to have full oversight, and a whole number of systems are going to have to be implemented.

-That can be a daunting.
+That can be daunting.
 You might be concerned about whether your own high standards can be delivered by new staff.
-Or maybe you’ve got a good team and have tried briefing them on a project, but by the time you’ve called a meeting and explained the objectives you feel like it would have been quicker to have just done it for the client yourself.
+Or maybe you’ve got a good team and have tried briefing them on a project, but by the time you’ve called a meeting and explained the objectives, you feel like it would have been quicker to have just done it for the client yourself.

 You’re not alone.

 Hiring A New Account Manager Is Not A Growth Strategy

 Many founder-owners like to have personal relationships with each of their clients.
 Some of those relationships will have been nurtured over many years and may have been the bedrock of sales when you started the business.